axthurdelfino/axthurdelfino/README.md

 i mainly work with ts/node, and i'm interested in backend engineering, distributed systems, fintech infrastructure, and crypto systems.

-i also enjoy exploring rust, nix, haskell and lean.
+i also enjoy exploring rust, nix and haskell.